Listings for Nov. 27–Dec. 3, 2023; Black Friday streaming deals, "The Daily Show" has a new Canadian home, and more.

 In June 2020, Treehouse's parent company Corus confirmed that the Elmo spin-off would also begin airing on the channel later in 2020.

-CBC acquired the Canadian rights to this series from BBC Studios.
+CBC acquired the Canadian streaming rights to this series from BBC Studios.
+(It also aired at one point on BBC Canada.)

 Other examples of programs that will air on HBO Max in the U.S. but are not yet confirmed to be available on Crave (or any other service) include:

-- other fully animated programs, like Close Enough, the revival of The Boondocks (from Sony), or even those produced by WarnerMedia, like Adventure Time: Distant Lands and Jellystone! – as with Looney Tunes, it is very likely (but not confirmed) that many of these will air on Corus channels like Teletoon (see below);
+- other fully animated programs, like the revival of The Boondocks (from Sony), or even those produced by WarnerMedia – as with the ones listed above like Looney Tunes, it is very likely (but not necessarily confirmed) that many of these will air on Corus channels like Teletoon (see below); and

-- certain reality shows and docuseries like Ellen's Home Design Challenge, or The Big Shot with Bethenny; and
+- certain other reality shows and docuseries like Haute Dog.

 To be clear, it's very possible that much of the programming above could still end up on Crave.
 The announcements to date simply suggest that they are not part of the current deal and would require further negotiations, either with WarnerMedia or with the other production companies involved.
 In some cases, it's also possible Bell Media has already taken a look and decided based on price, content, or other factors, that those programs are not worthwhile acquisitions for Crave.